Giant Tortoises of Galapagos

 If you visit the Darwin Centre in Santa Cruz you can see the ecological efforts to preserve the species.
 Young are nurtured and reintroduced back into the wild to the islands where their sub-species belong.
 Slow growth, late sexual maturation and endemism to specific islands, mean that giant tortoises are particularly prone to extinction without the intervention of conservationists.
 As a result, this inspirational creature has become a flagship species for conservation efforts in the Galapagos Islands.

-Where to Find the Giant Tortoise?
+Where to Find them?

-The precise picture with regard to the number of species is subject to change and scientific clarification but at the time of writing some 10 species are known to exist in the wild.
+The precise picture with regard to the number of species is subject to change and scientific clarification but at the time of writing some 10 species of Galapagos tortoise are known to exist in the wild.
 They are one sub-species each on Santiago, Santa Cruz, San Cristobal, Pinzon, Espanola and 5 on Isabela.
 An 11th sub-species is represented only by the last of the Pinta tortoises, Lonesome George.

 More detailed information on giant tortoise destinations: